aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 | FastTransfer      | 31% | 631%   | 20.1x   | 15.7%      |
 | Target PostgreSQL | 98% | 3,294% | 33.6x   | 26.3%      |

 Source PostgreSQL's poor scaling appears to stem from backpressure: FastTransfer's batch-and-wait protocol means source processes send a batch, then block waiting for target acknowledgment.
 When the target cannot consume data quickly due to lock contention, this delay propagates backward.
-At degree 128, 105 source processes collectively use only 11.7 cores (0.11 cores/process), suggesting they're waiting rather than actively working.
-The 105 active processes (rather than 128) reflects FastTransfer's use of PostgreSQL's Ctid pseudo-column for table partitioning, which doesn't allow perfect distribution, some partitions are smaller than others, causing processes to complete and exit before others.
+At degree 128, the source processes collectively use only 11.7 cores (0.11 cores/process), suggesting they're waiting rather than actively working.

+Note also that FastTransfer uses PostgreSQL's Ctid pseudo-column for table partitioning, which doesn't allow a perfect distribution, some partitions are smaller than others, causing processes to complete and exit before others.

 ### 1.2 FastTransfer